unclejimbo/Euclid/README.md

 Euclid is a header only library for geometry processing and shape analysis.

-It contains some utilities and algorithms which extend and cooperate with other popular libraries around there, like Eigen(libigl), CGAL, OpenCV, to name a few.
+It contains some utilities and algorithms which extend and cooperate with other popular libraries around there, like Eigen(libigl), CGAL, to name a few.

 The purpose of Euclid is not to replace any of the above packages, but to glue things together as well as to provide more algorithms which do not appear in those libraries.